hsmistry/picosdk-usbtc08-matlab-examples/README.md

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright Â© 2014-2017 Pico Technology Ltd. All rights reserved.
+Copyright © 2014-2017 Pico Technology Ltd. All rights reserved.